Holloworker/SphereAppro/README.md

                           e.g. 0.05 allows a 5 percent increase in the error.

   -nopause            Don't pause when processing, i.e. batch mode

+  -reduces_faces      Reduce the faces of the original mesh

   -eval               Evaluate the fit of the sphere-tree and append the info
                           to the end of the output file.